What this article covers:

 1) Synchronize your existing Github repositories into Asana

-Once the sync is created, you will have a new project in Asana with all the issues and tasks.
+Once the flow is created, you will have a new project in Asana with all the issues and tasks.
 The name of this new project will be "[github organization name]/[repository name]".
 Feel free to rename the project (but not the Github repo, it would break the sync!) and move it wherever you want in your Asana structure; it will stay in sync.

 2) Pick the best settings for your teams to collaborate efficiently

 Every team has its workflow and Unito offers a bunch of settings to make sure that your teams can work together efficiently.

 Map your users